craigmckeachie/a11_upgrade_manual/README.md

     Instead of nesting AngularJS and Angular stuff, we also need the possibility to activate routes from both versions.
 We will explore this in the next couple sections.

-## Step 7: Routing to Angular Components (using the AngularJS Router)
+## Lab 7: Routing to Angular Components (using the AngularJS Router)

 Making the AngularJS Router activate Angular components is quite easy.